Saidasaradharam/Mobile-Application-for-Brain-Tumor-Stratification/README.md

-Application to predict brain tumor
+A teeny tiny mobile application to predict the different types of brain tumor.